 The most common method of selling receivables is by way of assignment (either legal or equitable).
-Alternatives to assignment include a trust of the receivables (coupled with a power of attorney), a trust of the proceeds of the receivables, sub-participation (essentially a limited recourse loan to the seller) and novation (a transfer of both the rights and obligations under the contract).
-An outright sale of receivables may be described as a "sale", a "transfer" or an "assignment" although the phrase "assignment" often indicates a transfer of the rights, but not the obligations, whilst "transfer" often indicates a transfer of the rights and obligations by novation.
+Alternatives to assignment include a trust over the receivables (coupled with a power of attorney), a trust over the proceeds of the receivables, sub-participation (essentially a limited recourse loan to the seller in return for the economic interest in the receivables) and novation (a transfer of both the rights and obligations under the contract).
+An outright sale of receivables may be described as a "sale" or "true sale", a "transfer" or an "assignment", although "assignment" most often indicates a transfer of rights but not obligations, whilst "transfer" often indicates a transfer of rights and obligations by novation.
 The phrase "security assignment" is often used to distinguish a transfer by way of security from an outright assignment.

 4.2 Perfection Generally.
 What formalities are required generally for perfecting a sale of receivables?
-Are there any additional or other formalities required for the sale of receivables to be perfected against any subsequent good faith purchasers for value of the same receivables from the seller? required to be given to the obligor.
-The giving of such notice will not in itself result in the assignment becoming a legal as opposed to equitable assignment, as certain other formalities are also required under s.136 of the Law of Property Act 1925 ("LPA"), namely the assignment has to be in writing under the hand of the assignor, the assignment must be of the whole of the debt and the assignment must be absolute and not by way of charge.
-Where the sale of a receivable falls short of these requirements, it will take effect as an equitable assignment, in which instance any subsequent assignment effected by the seller and notified to the obligor prior to the date on which the original assignment is notified to the obligor, will take priority.
-A novation of receivables (pursuant to which both rights and obligations are transferred) requires the written consent of the obligor, as well as the transferor and transferee.
+Are there any additional or other formalities required for the sale of receivables to be perfected against any subsequent good faith purchasers for value of the same receivables from the seller?

+To perfect an assignment of receivables express notice in writing is required to be given to the obligor.
+The giving of such notice will not in itself result in the assignment becoming a legal, rather than equitable, assignment as certain other formalities are also required under s.136 of the Law of Property Act 1925 ("LPA"), namely the assignment has to be: (i) in writing and signed by the assignor; (ii) of the whole of the debt; and (iii) absolute and unconditional and not by way of charge.
+Where the sale of a receivable falls short of these requirements it will take effect as an equitable assignment and any subsequent assignment effected by the seller and notified to the obligor prior to the date on which the original assignment is notified to the obligor, will take priority.
+A novation of receivables (pursuant to which both rights and obligations are transferred) requires the written consent of the obligor as well as the transferor and transferee.

-4.3 Perfection for promissory notes, etc. What additional or different requirements for sale and perfection apply to sales of insurance policies, promissory notes, mortgage loans, consumer loans or marketable debt securities?
+4.3 Perfection for Promissory Notes, etc. What additional or different requirements for sale and perfection apply to sales of insurance policies, promissory notes, mortgage loans, consumer loans or marketable debt securities?